markusressel/TutorialTooltip/README.md

 1. extend ```android.view.View``` (at least indirectly like with f.ex. ```LinearLayout```)
 2. implement the ```TutorialTooltipIndicator``` interface included in this library

 This makes it possible to use the ```IndicatorBuilder``` even when using a completely self written ```TutorialTooltipIndicator``` view which hopefully cleans up the code quite a bit.
-An example would look like this:

-    .indicator(new IndicatorBuilder()
+Just add this line to your  ```IndicatorBuilder ```:

      .customView(new WaveIndicatorView(activity))

-        .size(100, 100) // size values in pixel
-        .offset(50, 50) // offset values in pixel
+### Bringing it all together

+A fully customized TutorialTooltip can then look something like this:

+    // custom message view
+    CardMessageView cardMessageView = new CardMessageView(getActivity());

+    // custom indicator view
+    WaveIndicatorView waveIndicatorView = new WaveIndicatorView(getActivity());
+    waveIndicatorView.setStrokeWidth(10); // customization that is not included in the IndicatorBuilder

+    TutorialTooltipBuilder tutorialTooltipBuilder = new TutorialTooltipBuilder(getActivity())
+    .anchor(button)
+    .attachToDialog(getDialog())
+    .message(new MessageBuilder()
+        .customView(cardMessageView)
+        .offset(0, 0)
+        .text("This is a tutorial message!")
+        .textColor(Color.BLACK)
+        .backgroundColor(Color.WHITE)
+        .gravity(TutorialTooltipView.Gravity.TOP) // relative to the indicator
-        .onClick(new OnIndicatorClickedListener() {
+        .onClick(new OnMessageClickedListener() {
             @Override
-            public void onIndicatorClicked(int id, TutorialTooltipIndicator indicator, View indicatorView) {
+            public void onMessageClicked(int id, TutorialTooltipView tutorialTooltipView, TutorialTooltipMessage message, View messageView) {
+                // this will intercept touches only for the message view
+                // if you don't want the main OnTutorialTooltipClickedListener listener to react to touches here
+                // just specify an empty OnMessageClickedListener

-                TutorialTooltip.remove(activity, id);
+                TutorialTooltip.remove(getDialog(), id);
             }
         })
+        .size(MessageBuilder.WRAP_CONTENT, MessageBuilder.WRAP_CONTENT)
         .build()
     )
+    .indicator(new IndicatorBuilder()
+        .customView(waveIndicatorView)
+        .offset(0, 0)
+        .size(200, 200)
+        .color(Color.BLUE)
+        .onClick(new OnIndicatorClickedListener() {
+            @Override
+            public void onIndicatorClicked(int id, TutorialTooltipView tutorialTooltipView, TutorialTooltipIndicator indicator, View indicatorView) {
+                // this will intercept touches only for the indicator view
+                // if you don't want the main OnTutorialTooltipClickedListener listener to react to touches here
+                // just specify an empty OnIndicatorClickedListener

+                TutorialTooltip.remove(getDialog(), id);
+            }
+        })
+        .build())
+    .onClick(new OnTutorialTooltipClickedListener() {
+        @Override
+        public void onTutorialTooltipClicked(int id, TutorialTooltipView tutorialTooltipView) {
+            // this will intercept touches of the complete window
+            // if you don't specify additional listeners for the indicator or
+            // message view they will be included

+            TutorialTooltip.remove(getDialog(), id);
+        }
+    })
+    .build();

+    TutorialTooltip.show(tutorialTooltipBuilder);

 ## Troubleshooting